ethstorage/es-node/ethstorage/archiver/guide-devnet.md

 Now, navigate to the parent directory in preparation for the next steps.

-The following steps will add an additional OP Stack instance in validator mode, configured to sync expired blob data from the es-node.
-This aims to verify that the functions of the derivation pipeline are working correctly with the BatchInbox contract and the EthStorage archive service.
+The following steps will add an additional OP Stack instance in validator mode only download blobs from the Beacon API proxy at first.

-Note: To ensure that the new OP Stack instance is genuinely derived from the "expired" blobs stored by EthStorage, you may need to wait for at least 100 slots before starting the next steps.

 ### Starting OP Geth